rgieseke/textadept-portable/readme.md

 A launcher for the Textadept editor.

-It includes the necessary GTK+ libraries and can be run from a portable USB drive without installing anything.
+Textadept Portable can run from a portable USB drive without installing anything.
+The current version of Textadept needs to be downloaded from <http://code.google.com/p/textadept/downloads/list> and be unpacked and renamed to TextadeptPortable\App\Textadept The .textadept directory is placed in TextadeptPortable\Data.

-The .textadept directory is placed in TextadeptPortable\Data.
+* * *

-See below for the necessary steps for building Textadept Portable.
+See below for the necessary steps for building the Textadept Portable launcher.
 See http://www.portableapps.com and
 http://portableapps.com/development/portableapps.com_format for an
 explanation of the format.